African art > Bronze > Bronze Dogon

 Watch the video

-This bronze sculpture features a crew of mythical beings, the Nommos, linked to the complex legends and beliefs of the Dogon.
-The Namo founded the eight dogon lineages and instilled weaving, the art of forging, and agriculture in their human descendants.
-This protective ancestor evoked in different forms in Dogon iconography would be endowed with the ability to manifest itself in a human or animal form.
-Green patina speckled with ochre.
+Embarcation of mythical beings, Nommos linked to the complex legends and beliefs of the Dogon.
+Animal motifs also refer to the animals of creation.
+Rusty brown patina.
+Nommo, a protective ancestor evoked in various forms in Dogon iconography, is said to be an ancestor endowed with the ability to manifest itself in a human or animal form.

 This item is sold with its certificate of authenticity